 The finishing hole on the front side of The Bull is a fantastic strong par 4 playing 407 yards uphill.
 This hole is generous off the tee compared to the last several with the only real danger being a bunker on the right at 240 yards.
-This approach shot is difficult to an elevated green guarded by a deep front bunker.
+This approach shot is difficult to an elevated back-to-front sloped green guarded by a deep front bunker.
 The clubhouse patio overlooks this hole and provides a wonderful backdrop.

 Playing as a sharp dogleg right at 371 yards, the 10th hole is one of the easiest on the course and a hole you must take advantage of.
 This fairway is generous, but bunkers at the tip of the dogleg about 200 yards out force you to lay-up short on the drive or go right.
 A giant bunker guards the right side of this green.

 The 11th hole is easily one of my favorites at The Bull.
 At only 320 yards, this hole also gives players a lot of options off the tee.
 With two fairways divided by a large pond, players can take long iron out and be safely in the left fairway or challenge this green with wood and aim for the right fairway.
 While the teeshot is certainly more difficult to the right, the approach shot is longer and back over water from the left fairway.